Tikava/-n-BigramLanguageModel/README.md

 # -n-BigramLanguageModel
-Hello!
-This is project for aplicants.
+Hello !n.
+This is my BigramLanguageModel that calculates probabilities and creates name.